eisenzopf/redactomatic/README.md

 ## How it works

 Redactomatic is a multi-pass redaction tool with an optional anonymization function and reads in CSV files as input.
 When PII is detected, it is removed and replaced with an entity tag, like **[ORDINAL]**.
 If the `--anonymization` flag is added, Redactomatic will replace PII entity tags with randomized values.
 For example, **[PERSON]** might be replaced by the name John.
 This is useful when sharing datasets that need PII removed but also need some real world like value.
-By default, a redaction pass will be made using the Spacy 3 named entity recognition library is used.
+By default, a redaction pass will be made using the Spacy 3 named entity recognition library.
 You have the option of using the large Spacy library if you add the `--large` command-line parameter, which will increase the number of correctly recognized PII entities, but will also take longer.
 In addition to the Spacy NER pass, passes are made using regular expressions.
 The reason multiple passes are needed is that machine learning libraries like Spacy are not reliable and cannot catch all PII.
 That is obviously not acceptable for financial services and other regulated industries.
 While large companies use this tool for mission critical applications, please test and validate the results before using it in production and report any anomalies to the authors.

 The tool is completely configurable.
 Redaction and anonymization rules can be added or removed and new rules can be defined.
 The redaction and anonymization rules are defined by JSON or YAML files.
 By default these are looked for in the [rules/](rules/) directory.
 The